 (NEXT SLIDE: Humanist Manifesto III)

 It was in 1933 that the first Humanist manifesto was written and it has evolved over time but here is the heading from one of seven sections in version 3 from 2003:

 And a quote from the “Secular Humanist Declaration” in 1980

 “As secular humanists we believe in the central importance of the value of human happiness here and now.”

 And if that didn’t make it obvious enough (NEXT SLIDE: The Happy Human)

-they’ve called their official logo “The Happy Human”, and it’s interesting this version appears to be made of gold, conjuring up images from Exodus!
+they’ve called their official logo “The Happy Human”, and it’s interesting this version appears to be made of gold, conjuring up images of golden calves in Exodus!